shaunster0/faceswap_GAN/README.md

 # FaceSwap GAN

-This project implements a simplified version of the GHOST face-swapping model using PyTorch.
+This project implements a face-swapping model using PyTorch.
 It leverages an identity encoder (ArcFace), an attribute encoder (U-Net-based), and a generator with Adaptive Attention Denormalization (AAD) blocks to produce high-fidelity swapped face images.

 <p align="center">
   <img src="assets/demo_swap.png" alt="Example Face Swap" width="600"/>